niclui/writing/_posts/2021-09-12-[Paper-Review]-Squeeze-&-Excitation-Networks.md

 ## Where do we fit the squeeze-and-excitation block?
 In standard architectures, the SE block can be inserted after the non-linearity following each convolution.

+In summary, we pass in an image of HXWXC dimensions into the convolutional layer.
+The convolutional layer spits out a tensor of H'XW'XC', which we pass into a non-linearity.
+After that, we pass the tensor into a squeeze module which squeezes the tensor into a 1X1XC' tensor.
+This 1X1XC' tensor is passed into the excite module and returns a 1X1XC' "excited" output tensor.
+The excited output tensor is passed into a Sigmoid function to generate a scaled set of weights.
+We then multiply these learnt weights with the set of feature maps to scale them.

 # Choice of Architecture